 Careers and Salaries

 Careers typically include teaching and artistic work, and salaries vary from the hobbyist to the master craftsman.
 Glassware for scientific settings is usually priced by the case, so there is no specific average salary, according to the American Scientific Glassblowers Society (www.asgs-glass.org).
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), molders, shapers, and casters, except metal and plastic, including glass blowers, earned a median annual wage of $29,300 in May 2012.
-The job growth for molders, shapers, and casters is projected to increase by 8% from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), molders, shapers, and casters, except metal and plastic, and including glass blowers, earned a median annual wage of $29,300 in May 2012.
+Job growth for molders, shapers, and casters is projected to be 8% from 2010-2020, according to the BLS.

 Alternative Career Options

 Printing Press Operators

 Printing press operators prepare jobs for and run printing presses that perform flexography, gravure, letterpress, and offset lithography work; printing press operators are typically also responsible for the maintenance of the machines that complete those jobs.
 There are also plateless presses that run digital, electrostatic, and ink-jet printing jobs.
 Printing press operators can get a job with a high school diploma; they receive on-the-job training.
 According to the BLS, the number of jobs for printing press operators is expected to decline 1% from 2010-2020.
 The median pay of printing press operators was $34,690 in 2012, reported the BLS.